 You can use any leftover tags for new products that your store will carry in the future.

 What types of products are tracked in Metrc?

 Your state agency requires all products containing THC to be tracked in Metrc.

-You do not have to track the following items:
+For all states other than Oregon, you do not have to track the following items: